-Examining the Impact of Nonnormality on Parameter Estimation of Bifactor Graded Response Model
+Examining the Impact of Nonnormality on Parameter Estimation in Bifactor Graded Response Model

 Purpose of the Study

 In psychology and psychiatric research areas, it is common to encounter a latent construct that is positively skewed.
 For example, most people are in the normal end of a psychiatric disorder spectrum, while a smaller number of individuals spread out along the continuum of the disorder end.
 However, many latent variable approaches, such as item response theory (IRT) and factor analytic methods, assume the normality of the latent trait of interest.
 The impact of the nonnormality on parameter estimation of latent variable approaches has been attracting researchers’ attention (e.g., Wang et al., 2018).
 Previous research has primarily focused on exploring the effects of nonnormality on structural equation modeling (SEM) (Finch et al., 1997; Lai, 2018; Lei & Lomax, 2005; Maydeu-Olivares, 2017; Olsson et al., 2000; Ory & Mokhtarian, 2010), and confirmatory factor analysis (CFA) (Curran et al., 1996; Hutchinson & Olmos, 1998; Savalei, 2008).
 There has been relatively less research in investigating nonnormality in the context of item response theory (IRT) models (Svetina et al., 2017; Woods, 2014), particularly using the bifactor IRT model.
-Bifactor model has been gaining popularity in psychological and other social sciences because of its flexibility to incorporate a general factor and some specific factors for the multidimentional latent factors.
-To the best of our knowledge, no previous study examines the impact of nonnormality on bifactor models’ parameter estimation.
+Bifactor model has been gaining popularity in psychological and other social sciences because of its flexibility in incorporating a general factor and some specific factors for the multidimentional latent factors.
+To the best of our knowledge, no previous study has examined the impact of nonnormality on bifactor models’ parameter estimation.
 This study will focus on the impact of the violation of the assumption of normality in the bifactor model with the graded response data.
 It is an extension of previous studies focused on unidimensional IRT models (DeMars, 2012; Sen et al., 2016) and multidimensional IRT models (Svetina et al., 2017, Wang et al., 2018; Woods, 2014).

-Compared to previous research studies designed for normality violation in unidimensional or multidimensional models, the current study uses bifactor graded response model (Bifactor-GRM) to check how the skewness and kurtosis of the general factor and specific factors affect the recovery of parameters, including item parameters and person ability estimates.
+Compared to previous research studies designed for normality violation in unidimensional or multidimensional models, the current study uses bifactor graded response model (Bifactor-GRM) to examine how the skewness and kurtosis of the general factor and specific factors affect the recovery of parameters, including item parameters and person ability estimates.
 The design factors included the severity of skewness of the general factor and specification factors, sample size, the number of factors, and the number of items per factor.

 In psychological and psychometric research, the nonnormality of the distribution of latent traits (θ) is a prevalent phenomenon.
 Most commercial software and open-source package offer one or more than one estimation methods to estimate the parameters of models, but most of them are based on the normal distribution.
 For example, the marginal maximum likelihood (ML) method is the most widely used approach for estimating item parameters and the person parameters.
 For person parameter estimation, maximum a posteriori (MAP) estimation has been shown to achieve more accurate estimation with fewer items than the ML method, but also requires the assumption of normality of person parameters (Brown, 2015).
 In this study, MAP and ML estimation are used to estimate the parameters of the bifactor IRT model, including item discrimination, threshold, and personal abilities on both general factor and specific factor.